yaitskov/hubrick-backend-challenge/README.md

 ## Expectations

 We are looking for elegant design, maintainability of the code and robustness in your application.
-It also need to comply with generally accepted RESTful API design principles.
+It also needs to comply with generally accepted RESTful API design principles.